 If you received an error, it means the WordPress Rest API is disabled.

-You can enable it by activating your permalinks in WordPress.
+If the WordPress Rest API is not intentionally disabled, you can often solve it by activating your permalinks in WordPress.

 Visit "Settings" ➜ "Permalinks" within WordPress and without making any changes click "Save changes".
 This causes WordPress to flush its rewrite rules, and can often resolve issues like this.
 Think of it as giving WordPress a gentle nudge to say “Hey, I think you’re a little confused.”